dougeby/IntuneDocs/intune/certificates-importedpfx-configure.md

 Select the Key Storage Provider that matches the provider you used to create the key.

 #### To import the PFX certificate

 1. Export the certificates from any Certification Authority (CA) by following the documentation from the provider.
 For Microsoft Active Directory Certificate Services, you can use [this sample script](https://gallery.technet.microsoft.com/Export-CMPfxCertificatesFro-d55f687b).
 2. On the server, open *PowerShell* as an Administrator and then navigate to the *Release* folder that contains the PowerShell module.
 3. To import the module, run `Import-Module .\IntunePfxImport.psd1`
 4. To authenticate to Intune Graph, run `$authResult = Get-IntuneAuthenticationToken -AdminUserName "<Admin-UPN>"`

    > [!NOTE]
    > As the authentication is run against Graph, you must provide permissions to the AppID.
 If it's the first time you've used this utility, a *Global administrator* is required.
 The PowerShell cmdlets use the same AppID as the one used with [PowerShell Intune Samples](https://github.com/microsoftgraph/powershell-intune-samples).

-5. Convert the password for each PFX file you are importing to a secure string by runing `$SecureFilePassword = ConvertTo-SecureString -String "<PFXPassword>" -AsPlainText -Force`.
+5. Convert the password for each PFX file you are importing to a secure string by running `$SecureFilePassword = ConvertTo-SecureString -String "<PFXPassword>" -AsPlainText -Force`.
 6. To create a **UserPFXCertificate** object, run `$userPFXObject = New-IntuneUserPfxCertificate -PathToPfxFile "<FullPathPFXToCert>" $SecureFilePassword "<UserUPN>" "<ProviderName>" "<KeyName>" "<IntendedPurpose>" "<PaddingScheme>"`